l77l77/mbaytas.github.io/crazyflie.md

 * TOC
 {:toc}

 In our research, we build prototypes with autonomous drones for leisure and wellnes applications at home.
-With collaborators at [Qualisys](https://www.qualisys.com/) and [Lindholmen Science Park](https://www.lindholmen.se/), we recently produced a that showcases some of our work-in-progress:
+With collaborators at [Qualisys](https://www.qualisys.com/) and [Lindholmen Science Park](https://www.lindholmen.se/), we recently produced a video that showcases some of our work-in-progress:

 <div class="ratio ratio-16x9 my-3">
 <iframe src="https://www.youtube.com/embed/1mekOd4zGBU" allowfullscreen></iframe>